Organised market place or organised market - OMP (REMIT definitions)

 4. Orders' reporting

 Another significant point regarding the role of organised markets in the REMIT compliance is the scope of orders to trade reporting.
+In principle, REMIT reporting requirement includes transactions as well as orders to trade (the feature differentiatig REMIT from EMIR reporting, where orders are not reportable).

 In terms of REMIT obligation with respect to of trade data, orders to trade have to be reported only: